Whitney Blake: Later career

 As demand for her work in network television and films waned, Whitney Blake became a Los Angeles television talk-show host.
 Later, Blake moved into directing and producing.

 Blake co-created the television series One Day at a Time with her husband Allan Manings.
 The sitcom ran for nine seasons on the CBS network and made household names of its stars: Bonnie Franklin, Mackenzie Phillips, Valerie Bertinelli, and Pat Harrington.

 Personal life

 Blake married Tom Baxter in early 1944.
 They had three children: sons, Richard Whitney Baxter and Brian Thomas Baxter and daughter, Meredith Ann Baxter.
 In 1988, her son Brian began co-ownership (with Blake) of a Minneapolis bookstore, Baxter's Books, which closed in 1998.
 Her daughter, Meredith, became an actress, starring in the 1980s sitcom Family Ties.

 In 1957, Blake married talent agent Jack X Fields; they divorced in 1967.

-Singer Whitney Houston (1963–2012) was named after Blake, as stated in the 2018 documentary Whitney.
+Singer and actress Whitney Houston (1963–2012) was named after Blake, as stated in the 2018 documentary Whitney.

 From August 24, 1968, until her death in 2002, she was married to writer/collaborator Allan Manings.